ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Hide featured images on a single post if this is older than certain date #5018
 * Fixed: Getting AMP validation Error in Add Widget After Content plugin #5027
 * Fixed: Query Monitor not working on AMP pages #5025
+* Fixed: Full-size image is always preloaded for the featured image in Swift theme #5038

 = 1.0.77.2 (20th May 2021) =
 * Fixed: Some issues with style on normal version after update #3844